DevRogerM/Ecommerce-Website/README.md

 # E-Commerce Website
-Ecommerce Website is a group project to create an online selling platform

-Course: SOEN 287 of Fall 2020
+Ecommerce Website
+Users can create an account.
+Once created they can select various items and add them to a shopping cart.
+Afterwards they can proceed to checkout.

 # Languages